-Yes, Guys!
-That day will surely come.
-You will have to accompany the wife or significant other for saree shopping!
+Yes guys, that day will surely come.
+You’ll have to accompany the wife or significant other for saree shopping.
 How you respond to the not-so-subtle hint is going to mark you for ever.

 In the good old days of the joint (or extended) family, you were safe.
 She may go saree shopping with her MIL, SILs, or other relatives.
-And you could just give the money safely curl up with a book.
-With modern nuclear families – no such luck!
-You will have to do the accompanying.
+You could simply hand over the money and safely curl up with a book.
+With modern nuclear families, no such luck.
+You will have to man up and go saree shopping.

 Here are Ten Survival Tips!

-- When your hear the first hint of going saree shopping, be enthusiastic and jump to it!
+- When you hear the first hint of going saree shopping, be enthusiastic and jump to it

-Elephants and wives have great memories in this regard.
-She will remember if you try to dodge your way out.
-Eventually she will get her way, so might as well go along and get it over with.
+Wives and elephants have great memories in this regard.
+If you try to dodge your way out of this one, she will remind you when you want to purchase that new camera or phone.
+Eventually she’ll get her way, so might as well get it over with and be enthusiastic.

-Then add 50 – 100 % and consider yourself lucky.
+Then double it, and consider yourself lucky.
 You didn’t think this was going to be cheap, did ya?

 - Plan at least half a day.

 Anything less and you are only asking for a grumpy shopper.
 And you will have to do it all over again.
 Don’t try to plan any activities after the shopping.
-You will be exhausted!
+You will be exhausted and may have a splitting headache.
+When it comes to saree shopping, you will be surprised at the energy reserves women have.
+This same girl who wilts in 10 seconds in a camera or book store, can shop sarees for days.

 The wide array of bright colors, and the faint aroma of new fabric will overwhelm your senses.
-And constantly having to make comparisons is sure to induce a migraine.
-Remember to take your favorite pill for headaches – before you head out.
+And constantly having to make comparisons, and opine which saree will look good on which relative, is sure to induce a migraine.
+Remember to take your headache pills before you head out.

 - Go on a Full Stomach.

-I get cranky when hungry; and it shows in my demeanour.
-And she will interpret it to mean you are being skittish on accompanying here and spending money.
+I get cranky when hungry and it shows in my demeanour.
+She will interpret it to mean you are being skittish on accompanying here, or worse, spending money.
 So eat well before you go.

 - Don’t say, “OMG!
 That much for a piece of cloth?”